Optimize Odoo and PostgreSQL: Performance Tuning Guide

 6 workers × ~300 MB = ~1.8 GB total RAM

-How many Odoo workers are active on my server?
+How many Odoo workers in total are active on my server?

-If you’re using Cloudpepper, you can view the total number of active Odoo workers across all your instances directly from the Dashboard of your server.
+If you’re using Cloudpepper, you can view the total number of active Odoo workers across all your instances directly on the Dashboard of your server.

 Amount of Odoo workers on cloudpepper dashboard

-Odoo HTTP Workers = amount of CPU cores
+Odoo HTTP Workers = number of CPU cores

-If your system feels sluggish or cron jobs start queuing up—and your server’s CPU usage stays consistently below 70% with enough free RAM—you can confidently add another worker.
-This lets you scale performance upward from a balanced baseline without risking stability.
+If the system feels sluggish or cron jobs start queuing, and your server’s CPU usage stays under 70 percent with enough free RAM, you can add another worker.
+This lets you increase performance from a stable baseline without risking system stability.

 Recommended worker setup summary